apollographql/apollo-kotlin/tests/compiler-plugins/README.md

 ## Gradle plugin

-To use `compilerKotlinHooks` you must use `id("com.apollographql.apollo3.external")` instead of the usual `id("com.apollographql.apollo3")`.
+To use `compilerKotlinHooks` you must use `id("com.apollographql.apollo.external")` instead of the usual `id("com.apollographql.apollo")`.
 This is because the external plugin doesn't relocate the KotlinPoet dependency that the hooks api depends on.